 A medical alert system can bring peace of mind, allow you to remain comfortable in your own home, and enable you to continue living life to the fullest.
 It connects you with the help that you need whenever you need it.
-With the press of a button (or, in the case of some advanced systems, the triggering of an automatic alert), medical help can be on its way to you in moments.
+With the press of a button (or, in the case of systems with fall detection, the triggering of an automatic alert), medical help can be on its way to you in moments.
 That can make a major difference in health outcomes, giving you a better chance at continuing to enjoy a fulfilling life after a medical emergency — while also helping you to relax and rest easy every day and night.

 But which medical alert system should you choose?
 Our tool above can help make this decision simple.
 Our medical alert system finder tool asks simple questions in order to find precise answers.
 It should be all that you need in order to find the best medical alert system — but if you want to learn more about what goes into the calculations, read on!

 The Elements of a Medical Alert System

 The point of a medical alert system is to speed up response times in the event of a medical emergency.
 Most medical alert systems make use of the same sorts of devices and services to accomplish this goal, but it’s worth taking a more in-depth look at those elements, especially as we prepare to differentiate between the offerings on the medical alert system market.